Back to Blog

 What QuickCoach had that FitComrade doesn't

-For historical reference, QuickCoach offered a few features FitComrade doesn't currently have:
+QuickCoach offers a few things FitComrade doesn't currently have:

-1. Free plan — No-cost tier with unlimited clients (FitComrade requires payment after trial)
+1. Free plan — No-cost tier with unlimited clients (FitComrade stays free for 1 active customer)

 2. Custom branded client app — White-label mobile app option